acbbullock/Neural-Network-Quantum-States/README.md

 Figure 1: Map of statistical spin configurations of an Ising chain of $n=1000$ spins relative to the middle spin at site $n/2+1=501$ over the course of learning for the antiferromagnetic Ising model $J<0$.
 The spin configuration approaches the ground state configuration as the energy approaches the ground state energy.

 ![Energies_A](data/energies_A.png)
-Figure 2: Statistical expectation of the energy with standard error of the mean over the course of learning for the antiferromagnetic Ising model with $J=-0.5$ and $B=0.1$.
+Figure 2: Statistical expectation of the energy with standard error of the mean over the course of learning for the antiferromagnetic Ising model with $J=-0.5$ and $B=0.1$ for $n=1000$ spins.

 ## Contents